Biarca/patrol-k8s-marketplace/README.md

 ### 3.2 Creating External Static Address and DNS Record
 For accessing Biarca Patrol UI using an FQDN, perform the below steps in GCP.
 #### 3.2.1 Create External Static IP
-In GCP console, navigate to <Installer Project> -> NETWORKING -> VPC network -> External IP addresses and click on RESERVE STATIC ADDRESSES.
+In GCP console, navigate to Menu -> NETWORKING -> VPC network -> External IP addresses and click on RESERVE STATIC ADDRESSES.
 Make sure to provide values as mentioned below and click on the Reserve button.
 | **Name** | `<Any user desired name>` |
 | :---        |    :----:   |